alexandrosnic/The-Complete-Self-Driving-Car-Course---Applied-Deep-Learning/8. Road Signs Neural Network/README.md

 Thus, we must **fine-tune** our model to improve its performance.

-## III.
+## IV.
 Fine-tune the Neural Network:

 We have to tackle the low accuracy and overfitting issues.